Doro33/home-service-company/README.md

 There are 3 types of users, admin, client and worker.

 ## Admin: (AdminController)
-Obviously admin has been defined in Data Base already.
+Obviously admin has been defined in the Data Base already.
 Admin is in charge of adding categories and jobs.
-Admin is able to confirm workers, and their skills.
+Admin is able to confirm workers and their skills.
 Moreover, he can filter clients, workers and requests (orders) by different things such as name or email, date of sign up for both clients and workers, and number of requests for clients + number of completed tasks and score for workers.
-Requests can be filtered by date, status and category or job.
+Requests can be filtered by date, status, category and job.

-### Client: (ClientController)
+## Client: (ClientController)
-Clients can sign up (this method is in GeneralController class) and after confirming their email address, they can use our services.
+Clients can sign up (via GeneralController class) and after confirming their email address, they can use our services.
 First step is choosing a job that they want to add a new Request for (showing all categories and jobs are in GeneralController).
 Then they are able to choose one offer between offers from different workers.
 Client is responsible to set "started" and "completed" status for their requests.